Tip of the day: Check out Special users on how to give trusted users/bots more rights without making them IRCOp.

 • websocket-users: all users using Websockets.
 (UnrealIRCd 6.0.7 and later)

-The server admin can change the criteria of all six built-in security groups.
-They can also add new security groups.
+The server admin can change the criteria of all built-in security groups.
+They can also add new security groups, for Special users.

 Where security groups are used